ywyher/better-melon/README.md

   dovakiin0/m3u8-proxy
 ```

-For more details on hosting the Consumet API on other platforms, refer to its [GitHub repository](https://github.com/consumet/consumet-api).
+For more details on hosting the Consumet API on other platforms, refer to the official repo [GitHub repository](https://github.com/consumet/consumet-api).

 ### Register for Jimaku API (free)
 Create an account on [Jimaku.cc](https://jimaku.cc) and generate an API token through the profile page.